StellarFw/Identify/spec.md

 1. If there is no registered user with the given `id`, the `InvalidCredentialsError` must be thrown.
 2. Set the `active` field to `false` and save the change on the database.
 3. Return a success message with the user as a response field.

+### `identify.checkSession`

+Validate the token and return the user model if this one is valid.

+#### Parameters

+- `token (required, string)`: token got using the `identify.login` action.

+#### Process

+This action must run these steps:

+1. Decode the given `token`.
+2. If the token has expired throw the `TokenExpiredError`.
+3. If is an invalid token throw the `MalformedTokenError`.
+4. If the user doesn't exists throw the `InvalidCredentialsError`.
+5. Append the expire timestamp on the response message (`expiresAt`).
+6. Fire the `identify.afterCheckSession` event in order to other modules extend the response message.
+This must contain the response object as parameter.